dethos/django-cryptolock/README.rst

     ]

-Add the following settings to your project:
+Add the following settings to your project for the Monero Backend:

 * ``django_cryptolock.backends.MoneroAddressBackend`` to your
   ``AUTHENTICATION_BACKENDS``